Empowering Young Women

 Poway-Penasquitos Branch Tech Trek Co-Coordinators

 With the cancellation of the traditional, in-person Tech Trek camps in 2020 due to the pandemic, creative minds rose to the challenge and put together a “virtual” camp.
 The “virtual” camp allowed 40 girls to attend Tech Trek 2020 from August 3-7, 2020 from their computers at their own homes.
-Our branch had interviewed and selected seven girls to attend the residential camp, three of which were able to attend the camp.
 The “virtual” camp was a great success!

 Here is a link to the videos of our girls giving their presentations at the end of camp.

 Dr. Mary Isaac (the director of the 2020 and the 2021 camps), AAUW, and Qualcomm worked together to create these alternative camps.